| Title: | Formal Concept Analysis |

 FormalContext$dual()

-where objects and attributes have interchanged their roles.
+A FormalContext where objects and attributes have interchanged their roles.

 intent()